eeonevision/anychaindb/README.md

 * p2p_port - port for communication between nodes. *Default: 46656*
 * grpc_port - port for RPC client. *Default: 46657*
 * abci_port - port for ABCI application. *Default: 46658*
-* api_port - port for Leadschain REST API. *Default: 8889*
+* api_port - port for AnychainDB REST API. *Default: 8889*
 * node_args - additional arguments for node.
 If you connect to existing network, you maybe need to set boot nodes addresses, like: `--node_args="--p2p.persistent_peers=id@host:port"`

-By default script creates *leadschain* directory in home folder of user, where keeps all data from state.
+By default script creates *AnychainDB* directory in home folder of user, where keeps all data from state.
 Do not remove it.
 You may change it by setting another value in ${DATA_ROOT} script variable.

 ## Additional docs
-  * [Leadschain REST API] - REST API for Leadschain client
+  * [AnychainDB REST API] - REST API for AnychainDB client
   * [Tendermint Docs] - Tendermint documentation

 License